 The rules governing repayment of federal student loans contain so many nooks and crannies that it shouldn’t come as a surprise that you may have missed one created during the COVID-19 Emergency Relief program.

-In addition to the well-publicized rule that no payments are necessary on Direct Federal Student Loans until at least Sept.
-30 of this year – and no interest is being charged or collected until that time – there is this little gem for borrowers who might have overestimated their savings:
+In addition to the well-publicized rule that no payments are necessary on Direct Federal Student Loans until after January 31, 2022 – and no interest is being charged or collected until that time – there is this little gem for borrowers who might have overestimated their savings:

 You can ask the government to refund any payments you made on Direct Loans owned by the Department of Education since the COVID-19 forbearance period officially began March 13, 2020.